 I did a cost comparison of how much it would cost to take everything with us and how much it would cost to replace everything.
 For us, it worked out a lot cheaper to take our possessions with us.
 It saved us money and more importantly time.
 I didn’t want to have to sell everything before I left (a lot of time on Trade Me) and then have to buy everything in a city was not familiar with (I do like to shop around and not pay more than I have to).

-I recommend you getting multiple quotes from moving companies and going with the company who is competitively prices and has good reviews.
+I recommend getting multiple quotes from moving companies and going with the company that is both competitively priced and has good reviews.
 You are able to get up to five free moving quotes from trusted moving companies in the form below.

 A lot of people don’t realise how much preparation goes into international shipping.
 It’s more than packing your belongings up, loading them onto a truck and moving them down the road, like a domestic move.

-It is important to work with a trusted international moving company that understands what it takes for your goods to make it to Australia in one piece.
+Working with a trusted international moving company that understands what it takes for your goods to make it to Australia in one piece is important.

-Relocating your personal effects from New Zealand to Australia will probably be your largest cost and it is important to weigh up the pros and cons and minimise the cost where possible.
-It takes a lot of time and energy to replace/buy everything you are going to need when you arrive in Australia and there are always special things that you will want to take with you.
+Relocating your personal effects from New Zealand to Australia will probably be your largest cost, and it is important to weigh up the pros and cons and minimise the cost where possible.
+It takes a lot of time and energy to replace/buy everything you will need when you arrive in Australia, and there are always special things that you will want to take with you.

 International moving companies are generally full-service and will arrange for your container to be unloaded and brought to its destination with all the proper documentation needed.